-The objective of the Tesla Academy (previously Tesla Memory Project is to educate and increase awareness of life and legacy of Nikola Tesla (1856-1943) and to foster innovation and creativity; to promote UNESCO’s Memory of the World Register and global importance of science through lectures, workshops, digital projects, forums and publications.
+The objective of the Tesla Academy (previously Tesla Memory Project) is to educate and increase awareness of life and legacy of Nikola Tesla and to foster innovation and creativity; to promote UNESCO’s Memory of the World Register and global importance of science through lectures, workshops, digital projects, forums and publications.
 Tesla Academy had reached students from over 130 countries.

-Nikola Tesla, one of the world’s greatest scientists, is often considered as the world’s most prolific inventor and “The Man who invented the 20th century, now shaping the 21st century”.
-His impact on the modern world is enormous, products of his genius can be found in everyday life (radio, radar, television, motors of all kinds, high frequency fields, coils, computers).
+Nikola Tesla, one of the world’s most inspiring scientists, is often considered as the world’s most prolific inventor and “The Man who invented the 20th century, now shaping the 21st century”.
+His impact on the modern world is important, products of his genius can be found in everyday life (radio, radar, television, motors of all kinds, high frequency fields, coils, computers).
 Nikola Tesla exemplifies a unifying force and inspiration for all nations in the name of peace and science.
 He was an authentic visionary far ahead of his contemporaries in the field of scientific development.
 He significantly influenced the technological development of our civilization by his polyphase system inventions.
 This is the cornerstone of modern electro-energetic system of production, long distance transmission and usage of electrical currents, electricity and communication.
 Way ahead of his time, he was one of the first to become aware of the emerging energy problem (1900) as a conclusion of his famous experiments in Colorado Springs (1899-1900).
 In his honour, the magnetic induction unit (tesla) of the SI system is named after him.

 Angelou Memory Project

 The objective of the Maya Angelou Memory Project is to educate and increase awareness of life and legacy of Maya Angelou (1928-2014), to encourage the civil rights and to use art to foster social change.